60% Off Your First Month (Rx-Only) Code:

 Drugs and medications may have potential side effects.
 This section provides the user with notice about the known side effects of the medications used in the compounding formulas offered by Happy Head.
 This is not a complete list and there may be additional side effects in the literature that may not be covered in this section.

-BY USING HAPPY HEAD, USERS AGREE THAT IN NO EVENT SHALL CLUB VIEW CAPITAL DBA HAPPY HEAD, ITS OFFICERS, DIRECTORS, EMPLOYEES, HEALTH COUNSELORS, INDEPENDENT CONTRACTORS OR STAFF PHYSICIANS OR AGENTS, BE LIABLE TO YOU FOR ANY DIRECT (INCLUDING DEATH), PSYCHOLOGICAL, EMOTIONAL, INDIRECT, INCIDENTAL, FINANCIAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES WHATSOEVER RESULTING FROM (1) THE PURCHASE AND USE OF PRODUCTS SOLD ON OUR WEBSITE, (2) ANY SIDE EFFECTS THAT THESE MEDICATIONS MAY HAVE EITHER ALONE BY THEMSELVES OR COMPOUNDED TOGETHER IN A FORMULA.
+BY USING HAPPY HEAD, USERS AGREE THAT IN NO EVENT SHALL HAPPY HEAD, INC., ITS OFFICERS, DIRECTORS, EMPLOYEES, HEALTH COUNSELORS, INDEPENDENT CONTRACTORS OR STAFF PHYSICIANS OR AGENTS, BE LIABLE TO YOU FOR ANY DIRECT (INCLUDING DEATH), PSYCHOLOGICAL, EMOTIONAL, INDIRECT, INCIDENTAL, FINANCIAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES WHATSOEVER RESULTING FROM (1) THE PURCHASE AND USE OF PRODUCTS SOLD ON OUR WEBSITE, (2) ANY SIDE EFFECTS THAT THESE MEDICATIONS MAY HAVE EITHER ALONE BY THEMSELVES OR COMPOUNDED TOGETHER IN A FORMULA.
 IF YOU ARE WORRIED ABOUT THE SIDE EFFECTS OF THESE MEDICATIONS, PLEASE DO NOT USE HAPPY HEAD.
 BY AGREEING TO PURCHASE AND USE HAPPY HEAD, YOU HAVE UNDERSTOOD AND AGREED TO THE SIDE EFFECTS STATED BELOW AND UNDERSTAND THAT ANY OF THESE SIDE EFFECTS MAY OCCUR, AND BE EITHER TEMPORARY OR PERMANENT.
 YOU ALSO AGREE THAT THERE MAY BE SIDE EFFECTS NOT LISTED AND THIS IS NOT A COMPLETE LIST OF SIDE EFFECTS.

 We do not take any responsibility for the safety or efficacy of any of the products sold through this website, nor for any possible side effects that may result due to the use of these products.
 By viewing this Drug Safety & Information page, you confirm that you have provided accurate medical history and correctly informed your prescribing physician of all ongoing medical conditions, risk factors, medications, and/or allergies and that you have been examined by a physician to confirm your health status prior your telemedicine visit.
 It is highly encouraged for consumers to ask their personal physicians about the safety and efficacy of such products before use.
 None of the products sold on this website are intended to treat, prevent, cure, relieve, resolve, or stop any type of medical condition.
 Compound prescription products have not been tested or approved by the FDA for their intended use.
 This product may burn the skin, temporarily or permanently and may cause permanent scarring alopecia.
 The information provided by our healthcare counselors does not replace talking with your primary care physician regarding your medical conditions and your treatment with oral or topical compounded formulations containing Finasteride, Dutasteride, Minoxidil, Spironolactone, Latanoprost, Retinoic Acid, and/or Hydrocortisone.
 Please read all this information before you start taking any of our prescribed formulations and please reread this every time you get a new refill, as the information may change and there may be updated, new information provided.